 Check Into The Auto-Save Of Previews Step

-This means if you haven’t saved the flatten image layer and the Photoshop crushes, you will get it on the Autosave file.
-You only need to re-open the Photoshop software, and it would offer you the autosave file.
-Once you get the autosave file with the unflattened image, Go into the File> Save > and rename the File and save it on your storage drive.
+This means if you haven’t saved the flattened image layer and the Photoshop crushes, you will get it on the Autosave file.
+You only need to re-open the Photoshop software, and it will offer you the autosave file.
+Once you get the autosave file with the unflattened image, Go into the File> Save > rename the File, and save it on your storage drive.

 Read More: Photoshop Vs Illustrator

 You could unlock or unlayer in Photoshop using a couple of simple steps.
 For example, if you need to lock a layer in Photoshop, first select the following layer.
 Afterward, check out the lock icon at the top of the layer and click on it.
 A lock icon would appear based on the name of the layer.
 Similarly, click on the lock icon while selecting the layer when you want to unlock the same layer.